jakglewis/jaklewis.com/_pages/index.md

 ***
 ## Who I work with

 Pre-Seed to Series A consumer VC funds. £50M-£500M AUM.
-Teams of 3-50 people.

-***
-## How I work

-We agree on deliverables and success criteria upfront.

-1-4 week sprints with weekly deliverables.
-Everything I build integrates with your existing tools and transfers to your team.
-No lock-in.

 ***
 ## Services